 Persistent negative emotional state (horror, fear, anger, guilt, shame)

 Noticeably diminished interest or participation in important activities

 Feelings of detachment or estrangement from others

 Persistent inability to experience positive emotions (happiness, satisfaction, love)

 Changes in physical and emotional reactions are defined as irritable behavior, angry outbursts (with little or no provocation), reckless or self-destructive behavior, hypervigilance, exaggerated startle response, problems with concentration, and sleep disturbances.

-Common PTSD symptoms include sleep problems, irritability, anger, recurrent dreams about the trauma, intense reactions to reminders of the trauma, disturbances in relationships, and isolation.
+Common PTSD symptoms include trouble sleeping at night, irritability, anger, recurrent dreams about the trauma, intense reactions to reminders of the trauma, disturbances in relationships, and isolation.
 Healthcare professionals take all of this information into account when diagnosing PTSD.